amoreX/recipeverse/README.md

 ## Deploy on Vercel

-Plated can be deployed on [Vercel](https://vercel.com) for production.
+RecipeVerse can be deployed on [Vercel](https://vercel.com) for production.
 Follow the [Vercel deployment guide](https://nextjs.org/docs/deployment) for more details.